 The Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage.... system (Part A and Part B) is designed to pay for about 80% of your major medical costs.
-The other 20% is paid by the beneficiary out-of-pocket or through additional insurance.
+The other 20% is paid by the A person who has health care insurance through the Medicare or Medicaid programs.... out-of-pocket or through additional insurance.
 That’s where supplemental Medicare insurance comes in.
 It helps fill the 20% gap.
 That’s why Medicare calls them Medigap plans, but the insurance companies more commonly called them Medicare Supplement plans.
 Both terms are correct.

 The standardized Medigap plans (A, B, D, G, K, L, M, and N) are designed to make supplemental coverage easier to compare.
 Each lettered plan offers the exact same benefits, regardless of which insurance company you use.
 The only difference is the price.
 For the most part, you don’t even need to concern yourself with customer service, because claims are automatic and Medicare bills you for your share of uncovered services.

 Until recently, you could also buy Medicare Supplement Plan F and Plan C. Plan F was the most popular plan available, but it was phased out, along with Plan C, because they covered the annual Medicare Part B deductible.
 Congress passed a new law prohibiting first-dollar coverage by Medicare supplements, bringing the ax down on future sales of these two plans.
 If you have one of these plans you can keep it, but new policies are no longer permitted.